applied-systems-biology/jipipe-website/content/documentation-java-api/algorithm/custom-info.md

 JIPipeAlgorithmRegistry.getInstance().register(new JIPipeJavaAlgorithmDeclaration(id, algorithmClass), source);
 ```

-The important bit is [JIPipeJavaAlgorithmDeclaration](/apidocs/org/hkijena/jipipe/api/algorithm/JIPipeJavaAlgorithmDeclaration.html).
-In the end an algorithm declaration is created
+The important bit is [JIPipeJavaAlgorithmDeclaration](/apidocs/org/hkijena/jipipe/api/nodes/JIPipeJavaAlgorithmDeclaration.html).
+In the end an algorithm info is created
 that extract algorithm information from the class annotations.

-# Creating a custom declaration
+# Creating a custom info

-To create a custom declaration, inherit from [JIPipeAlgorithmDeclaration](/apidocs/org/hkijena/jipipe/api/algorithm/JIPipeAlgorithmDeclaration.html).
+To create a custom info, inherit from [JIPipeNodeInfo](/apidocs/org/hkijena/jipipe/api/nodes/JIPipeNodeInfo.html).
 The most important functions are `clone()` and `newInstance()`.

-Register the declaration either via a direct call to `registerAlgorithm(JIPipeAlgorithmDeclaration)` or (recommended) via a task that inherits from [JIPipeAlgorithmRegistrationTask](/apidocs/org/hkijena/jipipe/api/registries/JIPipeAlgorithmRegistrationTask.html).
+Register the info either via a direct call to `registerNodeType(JIPipeNodeInfo)` or (recommended) via a task that inherits from [JIPipeAlgorithmRegistrationTask](/apidocs/org/hkijena/jipipe/api/registries/JIPipeAlgorithmRegistrationTask.html).
 You can inherit from the default implementation [JIPipeDefaultAlgorithmRegistrationTask](/apidocs/org/hkijena/jipipe/api/registries/JIPipeDefaultAlgorithmRegistrationTask.html) that comes with pre-made functionality to check for common dependencies.
 The reason behind using a task is that some algorithm-internal classes might require that data types or annotation types are already registered.